 The power of open-source software makes it possible for everyone to have a presence online, create communities, build a brand and a business.

 Inclusive platforms such as Codecademy and Coursera changed my life, which I talk about in “How WordPress Made My Dreams Come True,” and now I work for the company that democratizes publishing and e-commerce with WordPress and WooCommerce.

 In 2016 I began advocating for more women speakers at tech conferences by becoming one.
-My hope is that women, people of color and the LGBT community will see me on stage or in an otherwise all-male roster of speakers and think to themselves, “I’d like to do that, too.
+My hope is that women and people of color or other unrepresented groups will see me on stage or in an all-male roster of speakers and think to themselves, “I’d like to do that, too.
 If she can, why not me?”

 Like most people, public speaking scares the sh!t out of me and I suffer from intermittent panic attacks — and it has also been one of the most rewarding and life-changing experiences in recent years.